labordynamicsinstitute/ldilab-manual/08-details-replication-report.md

 ###  Data description

 The data description can require substantial time to complete.
 The replicator is asked to identify all `input` (original) data sources used by the authors.
 It sometimes is useful to create a working list (spreadsheet) and commit the list together with the report.
-The ACRE project has a [useful template](`r config$url$acre`assessment.html#describe-inputs), but any list will suffice here.
-In addition, we ask replicators to  fill out the "Data Citation and Information report", to obtain a machine-readable list of data sources and their attributes.
+The ACRE project has a [useful template](https://bitss.github.io/ACRE/assessment.html#describe-inputs), and te [template report](https://github.com/AEADataEditor/replication-template/blob/master/REPLICATION.md#example-data) has an example.

-An essential part in writing the data descrption section is identifying the data used in the analysis.
+An essential part in writing the data description section is identifying the data used in the analysis.
 While the dataset used for the main analysis is often explained in the README or in the manuscript, the description of other datasets (e.g. datasets used in the appendix, introduction, or in a figure describing the study settings) are sometimes omitted in the provided documents.

 Once the preparations above are completed, a summary should be written in the "Data Description" section.

 #### What data need to be described?

 All "`input` (original) data sources" and "Analysis data files" should be listed.

 - Data needs to be listed include: